dkazakov8/dk-framework/packages/react-mobx-router/README.md

 `((config, ...args) => Promise<TypeRedirectToParams | void>) optional`

-`config` argument is not perfectly TS-typed to simplify the code, types may be added later
+`config` argument is not perfectly TS-typed to avoid a circular dependency, so use the console to check its contents

 ```typescript
 {